gl-inet/docs3.x/docs/setup/gl-usb150/upgrade.md

 # UPGRADE

-On the left side of web Admin Panel -> CLIENTS
+On the left side of web Admin Panel -> UPGRADE

 Click `UPGRADE` to check any available update and upgrade the firmware.